jax-ml/jax/docs/301/custom-derivatives.md

 `jax.experimental.hijax`, and expect the APIs to evolve.
 JAX's classic tools for this job, the `jax.custom_jvp` and `jax.custom_vjp` decorators, remain fully supported and can be more convenient for simple cases; they're covered in {doc}`custom-jvp-vjp`.
-But hijax primitives allow for customizing both modes at once, as well as controlling interactions with custom types and other advanced autodiff features.
+But hijax primitives let you customize both modes at once, and control interactions with custom types and other advanced autodiff features.

 ## TL;DR